colin-mclaughlin/ai-lesson-app/README.md

 ## Notes

 - Lessons are saved to `lesson_output.txt` by default
+- Saved lessons are stored in `lessons.db` (SQLite database)
 - The app gracefully handles missing `grade_topics.json` files
 - All content is generated originally (no copying from existing materials)
 - Lessons are tailored to the specified grade level and age appropriateness
+- Database operations are atomic and include error handling